qconrad/intellistar-emulator/README.md

 ## Overview
 This is a local forecast segment that airs on The Weather Channel called the "Local on the 8s".
 The name is because it airs at timeslots that end in "8" (9:28, 2:48, etc.).
 The forecast is approximately a minute long and provides information on current and forecasted weather conditions.
 This type of forecast started in 1982 using WeatherStar units.
-It was later upgraded to Intellistar in 2003 and recieved various graphic changes over the years.
-This emulator uses the style that started in 2013.
+It was later upgraded to the Intellistar 1 in 2003 and recieved various graphic changes over the years.
+The intellistar 2 had replaced the Intellistar 1 by 2015.
+This emulator uses the style that started in 2019.

 ## Instructions
 ## Option 1 (easier)